 There's no stopping Chrome.
 Although not as popular with football collectors as it is in baseball, the Bowman Chrome name still carries some punch.
 1998 Bowman Chrome Football marked the first time the brand took to the gridiron.
 The design is very similar to the baseball release from the same year.
 And while the 1998 Bowman Chrome Peyton Manning is popular, the Refractor parallel is in much more demand.

 Perhaps the cleanest of all Peyton Manning's rookies, the 1998 Leaf Rookies & Stars card is a short print.
 However, it's not terribly rare.
-It commands a bit of a premium over most of his first cards, but not by a huge amount.
+It does command a bit of a premium over most of his firs-year cards, but not by a huge amount.

-The big draw of the 1998 SPx Finite Peyton Manning is its numbering.
-The foil design certainly helps it stand out as well.
-But as far as numbering goes, it's technically Manning's rarest official rookie.
-Not by much, but it is.
+The big draw of the 1998 SPx Finite Peyton Manning is its limited print run.
+While the ornate foil design certainly helps it stand out, as far as numbering goes, it's technically Manning's rarest official rookie.

-Without a doubt, the 1998 SP Authentic Peyton Manning is the quarterback's best rookie card.
+Without a doubt, the 1998 SP Authentic Peyton Manning is among the quarterback's best rookie cards.
 A hugely popular brand, a great photo and a serial-numbered print run combine to make one of the best rookies of the 1990s.
-Although most of his rookies can be found for less than $40, the 1998 SP Authentic is measured in the hundreds.
-Professionally graded cards can easily go into the thousands.
+Although most of his rookies can be found for reasonable amounts, the 1998 SP Authentic is measured in the mid-to-high hundreds and professionally graded cards can easily go into the thousands.

 Related Topics: Football Cards: Guides